-(1) The explorer shall notify the department of the explorer's intent to drill on a parcel by registered mail at least 30 days in advance of the anticipated commencement of drilling.
+(1) (a) The explorer shall notify the department of the explorer's intent to drill on a parcel by registered mail at least 30 days in advance of the anticipated commencement of drilling.
 Notice shall be considered as given upon the date of receipt by the department of the notice.
 The notice of intent to drill shall include all of the following:

-(a) A legal description of the parcels where the exploration will take place including identification of land ownership and maps showing the approximate drilling site locations and anticipated site access routes.
+1. A legal description of the parcels where the exploration will take place including identification of land ownership and maps showing the approximate drilling site locations and anticipated site access routes.

-(b) A description of the means and methods that will be used for the exploration including drilling methods, anticipated drillhole locations, diameter, and depth, source of drilling water, and anticipated use of drilling additives, if any.
+2. A description of the means and methods that will be used for the exploration including drilling methods, anticipated drillhole locations, diameter, and depth, source of drilling water, and anticipated use of drilling additives, if any.

-(c) A description of drilling site access and site preparation needed to accommodate the drilling activity including site grading and stabilization methods.
+3. A description of drilling site access and site preparation needed to accommodate the drilling activity including site grading and stabilization methods.

-(d) A description of how any diversion, retention, or drainage of water, including stormwater, drilling water, and water from flowing drillholes, on or around the drilling site will be conducted.
+4. A description of how any diversion, retention, or drainage of water, including stormwater, drilling water, and water from flowing drillholes, on or around the drilling site will be conducted.

-(e) A description of how drilling mud, drill cuttings, any pollutant-bearing minerals or materials, including fuel, lubricants, and drilling additives, will be handled during exploration and a description of spill prevention, containment and remediation procedures.
+5. A description of how drilling mud, drill cuttings, any pollutant-bearing minerals or materials, including fuel, lubricants, and drilling additives, will be handled during exploration.

-(f) A description of drillhole abandonment methodology.
+6. A description of drillhole abandonment procedures.
 The explorer shall conduct the drillhole abandonment procedures in compliance with s.
 NR 130.111.

-(g) A description of measures that will be taken to remove, stockpile, or otherwise protect topsoil during exploration.
+7. A description of measures that will be taken to remove, stockpile, or otherwise protect topsoil during exploration.

-(h) A description of methods and materials used to establish temporary vegetative cover, if necessary, to stabilize any part of the drilling sites and measures to control invasive species as a result of the temporary measures.
+8. A description of methods and materials used to establish temporary vegetative cover, if necessary, to stabilize any part of the drilling sites and plans to control invasive species as a result of the temporary measures.

-(i) Identification and prevention of pollution as defined in s.
-281.01 (10), Stats., resulting from leaching of waste materials and identification and prevention of significant environmental.
+9. Identification and prevention of pollution as defined in s.
+281.01 (10), Stats., resulting from leaching of waste materials and identification and prevention of significant environmental pollution to the extent practicable.

-(j) A reclamation plan designed to minimize adverse effects to the environment during and after exploration that includes all of the following:
+10. A reclamation plan designed to minimize adverse effects to the environment to the extent practicable during and after exploration that includes all of the following:

-1. A description of how all liquid and solid waste generated during the exploration activity will be disposed of or otherwise managed in an environmentally sound manner.
+a.
+A description of how all liquid and solid waste generated during the exploration activity will be or otherwise managed in an environmentally sound manner.

-2. A description of how topsoil, if removed and stockpiled, will be redistributed during reclamation of the drilling site.
+b.
+A description of how topsoil, if removed and stockpiled, will be redistributed during reclamation of the drilling site.

-3. A description of final drilling site reclamation and revegetation methods and materials that will be used to stabilize disturbed soils and prevent air and water pollution.
+c.
+A description of final drilling site reclamation and revegetation methods and materials that will be used to stabilize disturbed soils and prevent air and water pollution to the extent practicable.

-4. A description of any nearby wetlands that could be affected by the exploration activity and the measures that will be taken to minimize disturbance to wetlands, including the use of best management practices for construction in or adjacent to wetlands, and relocating or modifying the configuration of drilling sites or restricting exploration activity to the winter months.
+d.
+A description of any nearby wetlands that could be affected by the exploration activity and the measures that will be taken to minimize disturbance to wetlands to the extent practicable, including relocating or modifying the configuration of drilling sites or restricting exploration activity to the winter months.

-5. A total cost estimate for drilling site termination including unit costs for drillhole permanent abandonment and drilling site reclamation.
+e.
+A total cost estimate for drilling site termination including unit costs for drillhole permanent abandonment and drilling site reclamation.

-(2) Within 5 business days after receipt of a notice under par. (a), the department shall publish a public notice on the department's internet site describing the proposed drilling activity and the availability of the notice that was provided under par. (a).
+(b) Within 5 business days after receipt of a notice under par. (a), the department shall publish a public notice on the department's internet site describing the proposed drilling activity and the availability of the notice that was provided under par. (a).
 The department shall also send the public notice to all of the following:

-(a).
-The clerk of any city, village, town, or county within whose boundaries any portion of the proposed exploration activity is located.
+1. The clerk of any city, village, town, or county within whose boundaries any portion of the proposed exploration activity is located.

-(b).
-The clerk of any city, village, or town, contiguous to any city, village, or town within whose boundaries any portion of the proposed exploration activity located.
+2. The clerk of any city, village, or town, contiguous to any city, village, or town within whose boundaries any portion of the proposed exploration activity located.